IBM-Cloud/docs/services/IoT/applications/api.md

 - Device event publishing (beta)
 - Service status querying (retrieve service statuses by organization)

-## Accessing the HTTP REST API
+## Accessing the HTTP REST API documentation
 {: #api_link}

-To access the {{site.data.keyword.iot_short_notm}} HTTP REST API and obtain more information about how to build and customize your applications, go to  https://docs.internetofthings.ibmcloud.com/swagger/v0002.html.
+To access the {{site.data.keyword.iot_short_notm}} HTTP REST API documentation and obtain more information about how to build and customize your applications, go to  https://docs.internetofthings.ibmcloud.com/swagger/v0002.html.

-To access the {{site.data.keyword.iot_short_notm}} HTTP Messaging API and obtain more information about how to configure your applications to publish events and commands over HTTP, go to https://docs.internetofthings.ibmcloud.com/swagger/http-messaging.html.

 The only version of the {{site.data.keyword.iot_short_notm}} HTTP REST API that is supported is version 2.
 Ensure that your {{site.data.keyword.iot_short_notm}} solutions are using version 2.